 Each year the National Folk Festival engages over 1200 volunteers to help with making everything happen from managing the stages to selling tickets.
-It’s a big job and a fun one where you can gain valuable industry experience, meet new people and lean new skills.
+It’s a big job and a fun one where you can gain valuable industry experience, meet new people and learn new skills.
 There are also perks including a season camping ticket to the Festival.
 We are looking for enthusiastic, friendly and motivated people to be part of the team that supports one of Australia’s key music events.
 This is a great way to be a part of our Festival community.

 For further information visit: Volunteers